-Note: This is true even if the mother claims someone else is or may be the child's biological father other than the man to whom she was married.
+Note: A child is not considered born out of wedlock if the child was born within 300 days after a marriage is terminated by death, annulment, declaration of invalidity, divorce, or after a decree of separation is entered by a court, even if the mother claims someone else is or may be the child's biological father other than the man to whom she was married.

-Budgeting -Household income assigned to a payment month that is used to compute eligibility and benefit levels.
+Budgeting - Household income assigned to a payment month that is used to compute eligibility and benefit levels.
 (Also see Prospective Budgeting and Retrospective Budgeting)